Bachelor of Child Studies

 Hands-on experience ― Lab work encourages hands-on learning and practical applications of theoretical concepts by using guided inquiry teaching methods.

-Applied research opportunities ― With close ties to the Centre for Child Well Being, faculty members are engaged in innovative community applied research projects and may involve students.
+Applied research opportunities ― With close ties to the Child Development Lab, faculty members are engaged in innovative community applied research projects and may involve students.